0ch1r/pymasker/README.md

             random_chars (str): Characters for random generation
-            seed (int): Random seed for reproducible results chunk_size (int): Chunk size for large file processing
+            seed (int): Random seed for reproducible results chunk_size (int): Chunk size for large file processing ipv4_subnet (str): IPv4 subnet to use for IP address replacements ipv6_subnet (str): IPv6 subnet to use for IP address replacements
         """
 ```